Quick Start - Understanding Your First Event in 5 Minutes¶

 This quick start guide is for educational purposes only.
 This is NOT investment or trading advice.
 All examples are hypothetical and illustrative.

-The path from zero to first potential reversal signal in 5 minutes.
+The path from zero to first potential cycle event in 5 minutes.
 Pentarch v1.0 will be used - the simplest and most impactful indicator in the suite.

 🎯 What You'll Learn¶